Overcoming Your Midafternoon Energy Slump

 Get a caffeine boost

 Caffeine is a stimulant, so it will give you a temporary energy boost.
-As long as
+According to

 Develop an active life